adhry/miniGames/README.md

 # miniGames
-A serires of mini games made in html and javascript
+A serires of mini games made in html and JQuery